mortolian/mortolian/README.md

 - The RSYNC automation project `python-rsync-backup` is now available in version 2.
 Version 1 is still available but considered EOL.
 - I added a new repo `iac-ansible`.
 This has all the information and sample code I use to work with RedHat Ansible.
 - I am refactoring my own portfolio at the moment, created using Next.JS and React.JS. https://gideon.dev.
 (No repo on Github, but I invite you to visit the site.)
+- I have some S3 related work I will add in public repo's soon, just cleaning it up at the moment.
+Things like changing ACLs recursively over large amounts of files.

 ---